sthysel/pibake/README.md

 # Raspberry pi image baker

-This tool fetches the latest NOOBS image from source and burns it to a nominated sd-card.
+This tool fetches the latest NOOBS and Raspian full and lite image from source and burns it to a nominated sd-card.

 All downloads are kept in local cache directory, `.pibake` by default.
 New images have new names so old versions are kept until deleted.

+This means the images are always at hand and you can update your local copies when and if required.

 # Usage